6 minute read.Last Modified 2023-01-18 14:38 EST

 Users or admins can add personal details about the user on this page.

-To go back to the original contents of the fields, click RESET FORM before you click SAVE CHANGES.
+To revert to the original field contents, click RESET FORM before you click SAVE CHANGES.

 The CREATE A NEW TEAM button displays if a TrueCommand team does not exist.
 When teams exist, the JOIN TEAM button displays instead.

 Click JOIN TEAM to display the list of existing teams, then select a team to add the user to it.
 You can add users to multiple teams.
 TrueCommand applies team permissions to any user added to a team, but setting specific permissions for users can override related team permissions.
 Use the Teams screen to create new teams or edit existing ones.

 To limit non-administrative account access to connected systems, configure the System Access and System Groups sections.
 You must first configure system connections and/or system groups in TrueCommand.
 Add systems from either the Dashboard or Systems screens.

 Click ADD SYSTEM and select a system from the drop-down to give the user access to that system.
 To restrict them to viewing system details, select the read permission.
 To remove their access to a particular system, click - minus on that system.

 When TrueCommand has system groups, the ADD GROUP button displays.
 Click ADD GROUP and select a group from the drop-down to give the user access to all the systems in that group.
 To choose the user group permissions, select read or read/write.
 To remove their access to a particular system group, click - (minus) on that group.

 TrueCommand users can reset their passwords from the login screen.
 After typing their username click the FORGOT PASSWORD button.